 - This may be the best and strongest current in cycling right now, the push to get a completely independent anti-doping process set up.
 Independent from the federation, and one would hope independent from the national federations which frustrate an expedient and believable resolution of any doping violation.

 - Even better, it’s not really something the teams need to wait on the UCI for.
-Anti-doping enforcement can be integrated into the employment relationship between team and rider, and as long as every team agrees and deals with it uniformly, it can be done in a way that protects the riders too (and doesn’t favor riders of one team over another).
+Anti-doping enforcement can be integrated into the employment relationship between team and rider.
+As long as every team agrees and deals with it uniformly, it can be done in a way that protects the riders too (and doesn’t favor riders of one team over another).
 It will take some time to implement, as I am not a fan of breaking open existing employment contracts, but we need to have the long view on this problem anyway.
 There are no quick fixes.

 One issue not really resolved in the end is that – whether you like it or not – you have to decide what to do with the people.
 If everybody is to blame, what do you do?
 It’s too simple to say “everybody was wrong but we’ll now have independent doping monitoring so it doesn’t matter”.
 Maybe that works, but it works in the way East-Germany worked.
 Repression can only survive for so long.